 Please click back to the first of the Legal Highlights to learn about the Legal Highlights process and the reason behind this feature which focuses on what is right and working well in the legal profession.
-Here are the interviews of all the Legal Highlights.
+Here are all the Legal Highlight interviews.

 And now read on the see what this Legal Highlight has to say in response to the seven questions . . .

 1) Think about your experience in the legal profession and of a specific incident or event that made you feel extremely satisfied or proud.
 Give a brief description of the incident or event.
 The reasons I felt satisfied or proud were . . .

 Once I encountered an elderly woman who approached me and told me she had served on a jury in a case that I had prosecuted.
 She thanked me for my work, and told me that it meant a great deal to her to have served on that jury.
 I then realized that my work was having an impact in all sorts of ways that I didn't anticipate.
 I was proud to have shown her the practice of law in a way that left her with a sense of satisfaction in the way justice was conducted.